 Haley Gilroy, M.S., CCC-SLP

-Haley Gilroy completed her undergraduate studies in Communication with a minor in Linguistics at North Carolina State University in 2015.
-She received her master’s degree in Communication Sciences and Disorders from East Carolina University in 2017 and has specialized in providing care to the adult and geriatric population since that time.
-Haley is certified by the American Speech-Language-Hearing Association as well as the NC State Board of Examiners.
-Her areas of interest include voice disorders, swallowing impairment, speech-language disorders and cognitive deficits.
-She has a great deal of experience in working with voice disorders and evidenced based interventions to rehabilitate the voice.
-Her clinical experiences include muscle tension dysphonia, vocal cord nodules/polyps, presbylarynges, vocal cord dysfunction, and instruction for singers and vocal performers.
+Haley Gilroy completed her undergraduate studies at North Carolina State University in 2015 and received her master’s degree in Communication Sciences & Disorders from East Carolina University in 2017.
+Since then, Haley has worked with the adult and geriatric population focusing on voice and swallowing disorders.
+Haley is certified by the American Speech-Language & Hearing Association as well as the NC State Board of Examiners.
+Her areas of interest include muscle tension dysphonia, vocal cord nodules/polyps/cysts, vocal cord dysfunction (VCD)/paradoxical vocal fold movement (PDVFM), vocal cord atrophy, neurogenic cough, vocal cord paralysis/paresis, and instruction for singers and vocal performers.
+Additionally, she enjoys the evaluation and treatment of dysphagia.
+In her spare time, you can find Haley singing and playing piano, swing dancing, discovering new board games, playing tennis, or spending time with her two cats.